Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Kaare Wold

 * The Norwegian casualties are commemorated at the Stavern Memorial for Seamen (link below) while further details on the British casualties can be found by entering each name in the relevant search field on the The Commonwealth War Graves Comm. website (to narrow the search results, enter WW II and 1942 in the other fields).
-For some reason, the date of death given for A. Dippie is Dec.
+For some reason, the date given for A. Dippie is Dec.
 13-1942.

 Related external links: